Often lauded and hailed for their pioneering marketing campaigns, Coca-Cola has become on of the giants of the marketing industry.

 With Coke estimating the market potential for the product in Australia alone is currently worth $80m, it’s worth testing the waters with a non-traditional product offering and new approach to reaching audiences.

 Even the British tabloid press has picked up on the launch, pointing out that ‘Coke Ginger is the first new “flavour” in more than a decade since the launch of Vanilla Coke’.
-With the product specifically focused on insights for the Australian market and linked with ever-growing platforms such as Snapchat, Coca Cola will be keeping a close eye on the limited edition to see if their gamble reaps rewards.
+With the product specifically focused on insights for the Australian market and linked with ever-growing platforms such as Snapchat, the Coca-Cola marketing team will be keeping a close eye on the limited edition to see if their gamble reaps rewards.

 You’re never immune